PyVRP/VRPLIB/README.md

 For Solomon-type instances, the distance computation is not specified in the instance file, hence we compute the Euclidean distances without rounding.
 A recent convention that was proposed during the [2021 DIMACS Vehicle Routing Implementation Challenge](http://dimacs.rutgers.edu/programs/challenge/vrp/vrptw/) is to truncate the Euclidean distances to one decimal.
 Similar to the X instance set, you can manually modify the distances matrix.

-## Additional remarks
+### Additional remarks
-- Downloading instances may take up to a few seconds.
+- Downloading files may take up to a few seconds.
 - The `XML100` benchmark set is not listed in `list_names` and cannot be downloaded through this package.
 You can download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/).